F111 Chemistry (Industrial Route) MChem Undergraduate 2016

 - Either Chemistry Research Perspective, or Chemistry Literature Perspective

 - Molecules and their Interactions

-At least two 10-credit laboratory modules from:
+At least two 10-credit laboratory modules.
+Modules have previously included:

 - Practical Chemistry 3 – Inorganic